ontopic-vkg/destination-tutorial/README.md

  7. Map `source1` accommodations to their lodging businesses
  8. Map the names and the main class of `source2` lodging businesses
  9. Map these lodging businesses to municipalities
- 10. Map the main class, names and geometries of weather stations.
+ 10. Map the main class, names and geometries of weather stations
  11. Map weather observations
  12. Map weather sensors
  13. Map weather results